Jonathan Thorn: Brooklyn Navy Yard

-Thorn was assigned as the first commandant of the New York Navy Yard at age 27 in June 1806, and served there for 13 months.
+Thorn was assigned as the first commandant of the New York Navy Yard at age 27 in June 1806 and served there for 13 months.
 Appointed an acting lieutenant in November 1803, he was promoted to full lieutenant on 16 February 1807.
-Thorn was youngest officer ever to command a United States Naval Yard.
-His letters reflect his efforts to build, preserve, and inventory Gun Boats.
-"A junior officer Thorn's position at the navy yard and his independence of action were hampered by his rank, and a somewhat suspicious and inflexible nature.
+Thorn was the youngest officer ever to command a United States Naval Yard.
+His letters reflect his efforts to build, preserve, and inventory gunboats.
+"A junior officer Thorn's position at the navy yard and his independence of action were hampered by his rank and a somewhat suspicious and inflexible nature.
 Thorn's tenure in Brooklyn though was brief; his few surviving letters disclose a young man plagued by doubts, suffering poor physical and possibly mental health.
 In July 1807 Thorn exhausted requested and was granted a leave of absence.
-In addition to his health Thorn was probably frustrated by the lack of promotional opportunity.
+In addition to his health, Thorn was probably frustrated by the lack of promotional opportunities.
 In the peacetime navy promotions were few and Thorn must have sensed his tenure in Brooklyn would not improve his prospects..."

 Pacific Fur Company

-In 1810, he was granted a two-year furlough to command the Pacific Fur Company's sailing bark, the Tonquin, owned by John Jacob Astor.
+In 1810, Thorn was granted a two-year furlough to command the Pacific Fur Company's sailing bark, the Tonquin, owned by John Jacob Astor.
 The Tonquin was to sail to the Pacific Northwest to establish a fur trading post.
 The Tonquin left New York City on 8 September 1810, sailing around Cape Horn on Christmas Day.
 The crew stopped off in the Kingdom of Hawaii to gather additional labor and resources, arriving at the mouth of the Columbia River on 22 March 1811.
 Two days later and at the cost of eight lives, the Tonquin crossed the bar.

 Thorn and his crew spent 65 days near the mouth of the river, where they built Fort Astoria on the south side of the river, in present-day Astoria.
 On 5 June, the ship crossed the bar and headed north along the coast to trade for furs.
 Thorn anchored off Clayoquot Sound (now in British Columbia) around 15 June, having traveled along the west side of Vancouver Island.
 He soon tried to trade with the local Tla-o-qui-aht people.
-Mutually satisfactory terms couldn't be settled upon and Thorn slapped the elder appointed to represent the indigenous interests with a fur in the face.
+Mutually satisfactory terms could not be settled upon, and Thorn slapped the elder appointed to represent the indigenous interests with a fur in the face.
 Insulted by this behavior, the natives soon attacked and killed the majority of the crew.
 The last five men drove off the Tla-o-qui-aht.
 Later four men escaped from the ship, but three were found ashore and killed.
-The next day, natives returned to plunder the ship; James Lewis, the last surviving crew member on board, feigned a truce to lure them on the ship, then lit the gunpowder magazine and blew it up, sacrificing his life to prevent it from being used by the Tla-o-qui-aht.
-The only known crew survivor was Joseachal, an interpreter from the Quinault nation who had relatives among the Tla-o-qui-aht.
+The next day, natives returned to plunder the ship; James Lewis, the last surviving crew member on board, feigned a truce to lure them on the ship, then lit the gunpowder magazine and blew it up, sacrificing his life to prevent it from being used by the Tla-o-qui-at.
+The only known crew survivor was Joseachal, an interpreter from the Quinault nation who had relatives among the Tla-o-qui-at.